onefoursix/cm-api-flume-example/README.md

 - cm_login
 - cm_password
 - cluster_name
-- CM API Version -- You can find the correct version number in the chart [here](http://cloudera.github.io/cm_api/docs/releases/)
+- cm_api_version -- You can find the correct version number in the chart [here](http://cloudera.github.io/cm_api/docs/releases/)

 The Cloudera Manager login needs to have at least "Cluster Administrator" role to add an Agent to a Flume Service